tensorchord/envd-docs/docs/blog/envd-on-remote-serve.md

 #### Expose environment on internet

-If your remote server has a accessiable public ip address and be authorized to listen on some ports, you could user the following commands:
+If your remote server has an accessible public ip address and be authorized to listen on some ports, you could user the following commands:
 ```bash
 envd up --host 0.0.0.0
 # or